GMC Logo

 • discrimination against patients, colleagues and others

-• a standard of treatment that suggests the doctor may be a risk to patient safety
+• a standard of treatment that suggests they may be a risk to patient safety

 • fraud or dishonesty

-• health concerns impacting a doctor’s performance, including alcohol or drug abuse, and are not being managed
+• health concerns impacting an individual's performance, including alcohol or drug abuse, and are not being managed

 When you should refer yourself to us